Use Script Action to install external Python packages for Jupyter notebooks in Apache Spark clusters on HDInsight

 %%configure magic to use external packages.
 For instructions, see Use external packages with Jupyter notebooks in Apache Spark clusters on HDInsight.

-In this article, you will learn how to install the TensorFlow package using Script Action on your cluster and use it via the Jupyter notebook.
+In this article, you learn how to install the TensorFlow package using Script Action on your cluster and use it via the Jupyter notebook as an example.

 You must have the following:

 - An Azure subscription.
 See Get Azure free trial.

 An Apache Spark cluster on HDInsight.
 For instructions, see Create Apache Spark clusters in Azure HDInsight.